Sydney is famous for its harbour, beaches and iconic landmarks (the Opera House, Bondi Beach, Darling Harbour) and is Australia’s oldest city.

 Greater Sydney features housing developments and oceanfront suburbs (mainly the Palm Beach area) that meet the Pacific Ocean and towns such as Campbelltown and Liverpool.
 A large proportion of historical buildings and famous landmarks are located in the Parramatta area and the northern beach Curl, Bilgola, Freshwater Narrabeen and Collaroy.

 Sydney enjoys an amazing climate almost throughout the year.
-Summers can be hot, with the temperatures touching around 40 C for few days, but nevertheless the summer months from December to February are ideal for outdoor and beachside activities as the average temperature during Summer is around 26 C. March to May is autumn in Sydney, and these months are mildly warm, and hence you might sometimes need warm clothing, especially in the evenings.
+Summers can be hot, with the temperatures touching around 40 C for a few days, but nevertheless, the summer months from December to February are ideal for outdoor and beachside activities as the average temperature during Summer is around 26 C. March to May is autumn in Sydney.
+These months are mildly warm, and hence, you might sometimes need warm clothing, especially in the evenings.
 Winter, June to August, is pleasantly cool, with the daytime temperatures ranging between 14 C to 17 C. Spring is also pleasant in Sydney, thus making the months of September to November ideal for exploring attractions, cycling and bushwalking.

 As a visitor or resident of Sydney, you are thronged to the many delights of this amazing city.
-If you are on a trip to Sydney, you must not miss to visit the Circular Quay to observe the Opera house and the Harbor Bridge.
-Moreover, if you are here in this magnificent adorning Australian city, you must make sure to stroll around the eloquent harbor and its surroundings.
-Plan your trip and start in the morning by visiting the Sydney Harbor Bridge that provides a picturesque bond between the Sydney’s north and the heart of Sydney.
+If you are on a trip to Sydney, you must not miss visiting the Circular Quay to observe the Opera House and the Harbor Bridge.
+Moreover, if you are here in this magnificent, adorning Australian city, you must make sure to stroll around the eloquent harbour and its surroundings.
+Plan your trip and start in the morning by visiting the Sydney Harbor Bridge, which provides a picturesque bond between Sydney’s north and the heart of Sydney.
 For tourists who wish to be intimidated by this magnificent structure, free Pylon tour, walkways allow visitors to pass the bridge.
-The Sydney Opera House bestows the visitors and residents with the opportunity to experience the restaurants, Opera’s Ballets, Plays and Orchestral Recitals.
-Overflowing with history, culture, nature, art, cuisine, fashion, design, it is set subsequently to miles of ocean coastline and sandy beaches.
-There has been wide spread immigration to Sydney which had led to a multi-ethnic society.
+The Sydney Opera House bestows visitors and residents with the opportunity to experience the restaurants, Opera Ballets, Plays and Orchestral Recitals.
+Overflowing with history, culture, nature, art, cuisine, fashion, and design, it is set subsequently to miles of ocean coastline and sandy beaches.
+There has been widespread immigration to Sydney, which has led to a multi-ethnic society.

 As mentioned earlier, Sydney is one of the most amazing cities in the world to visit and settle in, especially if you like to be a part of an incredible multicultural society.

-If you are looking for more on information on moving to Sydney you can visit http://wikitravel.org/en/Sydney, which includes information on getting into Sydney, getting around, what to see, do, buy, eat, cafes, drink, sleep, contact and staying safe in Sydney.
+If you are looking for more information on moving to Sydney, you can visit http://wikitravel.org/en/Sydney.
+This includes information on getting into Sydney, getting around, what to see, do, buy, eat, cafes, drink, sleep, contact, and staying safe in Sydney.

 The below posts might interest you: